 In these cases, the company will have to obtain one of the above listed licenses to start the test in the FT Lab.
 This will include a number of conditions and restrictions on e.g. customers, the volume of investments and the scope of activities.

-Before applying to FT Lab, a company should thoroughly examine the material made available on these pages (link).
-FT Lab is for companies that need to test new technologies or business models on real customers.
-Hence, it is of utmost importance for participation that the product or business model is mature enough to be tested.
-It shall e.g. be possible to enter into agreements and test the product or business model during the testing period.
+Before applying to FT Lab, a company should thoroughly examine the material made available on these pages.
+It is important for participation that the product or business model is mature enough to be tested.

 All applicants must complete the following application form.

 Please forward the completed application form and potential appendices to firstname.lastname@example.org

 5. First experiences with FT Lab

 The FSA received six applications for the pilot round of FT Lab

 These tests revolved around machine learning and blockchain

 Focus of the pilot round was in understanding how new technology in connection with know financial activities can comply with existing regulation

 The European Supervisory Authorities have publicised a joint report on regulatory sandboxes and innovation hub here.